frederic-perez/AmE-dictionary/data/dictionary.md

 __bumble<sup><1/sup>__ _v intr_ :nine::m: __1__ To speak in a faltering or rambling manner. __2__ To move or act in a clumsy or incompetent manner. _Syn_ blunder __3__ To make a buzzing sound.
 __bumble<sup>2</sup>__ _v tr_ :nine::m: __1__ To say (something) in a faltering manner. __2__ To bungle; botch: _bumble one’s lines in a play._
 __bumblebee__ _n_ :two::hammer: (bumblebees)
-__bumbling__ _adj_ :two: Clumsily lacking in the ability to do or perform. _Syn_ awkward, clumsy, gauche, heavy-handed, inept, maladroit, unskillful
+__bumbling__ _adj_ :three: Clumsily lacking in the ability to do or perform. _Syn_ awkward, clumsy, gauche, heavy-handed, inept, maladroit, unskillful
 __bumfuzzle__ _v_ _(Chiefly Southern US)_
 __bummer__ _n_ _slang_ :four: A disappointing or unpleasant situation or experience.
 __bump__ _n_ _A bump free flight._